Cray-HPE/docs-csm/troubleshooting/pxe_runbook.md

     ```

 * If you run into this, the only solution that we have found so far is restarting KEA and making sure that it gets moved to a different
 worker.
-We believe this has something to do with conntrack.
+We believe this has something to do with `conntrack`.

 ## 2.7.
 Verify the switches are forwarding DHCP traffic